Music has a way of etching memories into our brains. The creation of these memories is a composer’s greatest joy in collaboration with you.

 There are often obstacles in securing permissions to set, print, copy, and (self-)publish music on certain texts, e.g., delays in correspondence, significant fees, or refusal on the part of copyright holders.
 As a general rule, texts published after 1923 are still under copyright in the United States.
 In spite of such inconvenience, it is an especially enriching experience to work with a living author or poet, rather than to settle for an old, public domain text in archaic language.

-My current commission fee is $1,000 USD per minute.
+My current commission fee for an original musical work is $1,000 USD per minute or, with the addition of a piano or keyboard part, $1,500 USD per minute.
 This expense covers composing, engraving, securing permissions for a text if necessary, part extraction if necessary, printing, copying, and shipping per your request.
 All fees are negotiable.

 In most cases, I will ask for 1/2 of the fee upon signing the Contract and 1/2 upon delivery of the score(s).
 If you are not able to pay 1/2 of the fee upfront, I will ask for 1/3 of the fee upon signing the Contract, 1/3 upon delivery of the score(s), and 1/3 the day of the première of the commissioned work.